RackHD/docs/docs/server_workflow/os-install/ubuntu.rst

 Ubuntu Installation
 =======================

+RackHD Ubuntu installation support multiple versions.
+Please refer to :ref:`os-installation-workflows-label` to see which versions are supported.
+We'll take Ubuntu Trusty(14.04) as the example below.
+If you want to install another version's Ubuntu, please replace with corresponding version's image, mirror, payload, etc.

 .. important::
     DNS server is required in Ubuntu installation, make sure you have put following lines in /etc/dhcp/dhcpd.conf.
 172.31.128.1 is a default option in RackHD